biannak6288/github-tutorial/README.md

     ```
     c9 README.md
     ```
-3. In the README.md file, type in a message that will show up github (for example: This is my first repo )
+3. In the README.md file, type in a message that will show up in github (for example: This is my first repo )
 4. press the keyboard keys "command" & "s" to save your work in the file
-5. In the command linE, type:
+5. In the command line, type:
     ```
     git add .
     ```